 In the Year 8 Music course students will explore a variety of ways to create music.
 In the first unit of work students learn to play, create and recognise music in the 12 Bar Blues style and will complete a class test.
-Students will learn to play a variety of instruments as appropriate to their chosen genre, and will manage and run a class concert.
 The second unit is based on the music used in Video Games.
 Students will experiment with a range of technologies to create music and character themes as found in Video Games, as well as learning how to mix and master audio through software programs such as Ableton Live.
 The final unit focuses on the process of song-writing, in which students will work practically to conceptualise, create and perform an original song in small ensembles.